Home Compare GF.SW vs JBHT

 Georg Fischer vs J.B.
 Hunt Transport Services: Which Stock Looks Stronger in 2026?

-J.B.
-Hunt Transport Services holds the cleaner structural position, with the lead spread across growth and stability.
-Georg Fischer still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with J.B.
+Hunt Transport Services carrying a narrow edge on growth.
+Georg Fischer still leads on profitability and valuation, which keeps the comparison from looking entirely one-sided.
 On the market side, J.B.
 Hunt Transport Services is in better shape — its trend is intact while Georg Fischer's trend has broken down.
 That puts structure and market broadly in agreement — J.B.
 Hunt Transport Services's lead looks more confirmed than conflicted.

 Trajectory Similarity